melgiri/see-all/README.md

 Go to `config.json` to config.

-If you want discord webhook notification when service is Inactive do the following things.
+If you want discord notification when service is Inactive do the following things.

 > Remember, it will keep messaging you if the service is off until you remove the details of that service.